-Meet the eight interns spearheading the editorial work for Girls Write Now’s Stories, a dynamic publishing platform featuring writing and art from our community.
+Meet this year’s cohort of five interns spearheading the editorial work for Girls Write Now’s Stories, a dynamic publishing platform featuring writing and art from our community.
 These interns are focused on different aspects of our editorial work, and will contribute to the editing, curating, designing, and vision-planning for the Girls Write Now website.
 Girls Write Now is proud to not only support our interns’ professional and creative development, but to give them the opportunity to lead us in new and exciting directions.

 Asma Al-Masyabi is a free-verse poet and visual artist based in Colorado, who occasionally delves into flash fiction.
 She is currently pursuing her Associates in English with a concentration in creative writing.
 Her two biggest passions are crafting the written word and art and she wants to pursue a life-long career where she can do both.
 She’s dreaming big dreams, reading good books, while simultaneously baking chocolate chip cookies.
 When not experimenting in the kitchen, you can find her reading all the comics she can get her hands on and watching the next big hit her mom found on TV.